learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 - Fixed an issue that had broken email "plain" redirects.
 - Fixed some error pages so that theme and admin toolbar content is rendered properly.
 - The subject of a comm panel email is now required, which prevents errors caused by sending comm panel emails without subjects.
+- Fixed a bug on the phase zero management page when the grade cap tag was not set.
+- Fixed logging errors when sending emails.
+- Fixed errors that occurred when emailing users with particular symbols in their names.

 Development changes
 ===================